Our Morocco travel guide whisks you into a rainbow of raucous colours and enlightening Islamic culture, where every town has a medina or souk.

 Kasbah du Toubkal

 The Kasbah du Toubkal really is king of the castles when it comes to stunning architecture in the High Atlas Mountains, but also verging on royalty when it comes to responsible tourism practices.
-Often described as a “luxury place to stay”, because in tourism we feel a need to categorise things with clichés, the wonderful thing about the Kasbah is that it doesn’t really fit into any category.
+Often described as a “luxury place to stay”, the wonderful thing about the Kasbah is that it doesn’t really fit into any category.
 And it is about as far from clichés as the summit of its guardian mountain, Jebel Toubkal, is from sea level.
 However, the Kasbah du Toubkal is four things for sure: an institution, an inspiration and integrated in the community.
 And, of course, very importantly, an inn.

 Our Morocco culture Holidays